Shengbo-Wang/Shengbo-Wang.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
+I am teaching the following courses at USC:
+* ISE 220: Foundations of Probability Modeling

 I have been a course assistant for the following courses at Stanford:
 * MS&E 221: Stochastic Modeling
 * MS&E 220: Probabilistic Analysis